Blog

 There's some truth in this, but the overall picture is dangerously misleading.
 AI is genuinely transforming how support works, but the conclusion that human agents will be phased out everywhere as AI capability improves is a mistake.

 The future of support is not human or AI.
-It's both together, each one doing different things, and in the best-case scenario each one is doing those different things better than ever before, creating massive upside for companies and their customers as a result.
+It's both together, each one doing different things, and in the best-case scenario, each one is doing those different things better than ever before, creating massive upside for companies and their customers as a result.

 How AI is being used in Customer Experience